consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // Kill performs all the sanity-checks required before completely
     // killing a subnet.
 It must propagate a `Kill` message to the SCA
-    // to unregister the subnet from the hierarchy (making it no longer)
+    // to unregister the subnet from the hierarchy, making it no longer
     // discoverable.
     // (methodNum = 4)
     Kill()

     // SubmitCheckpoint is called by validators looking to submit a
-    // signed checkpoint for its propagation.
+    // signed checkpoint for propagation.
 This function performs all the
     // subnet-specific checks required for the final commitment of the
     // checkpoint in the SCA (e.g. in the reference implementation of
     // the SubnetActor, SubmitCheckpoints waits for more than 2/3 of the validators